sarahhegarty/aTPR-estimation/README.md

 ## Simulation Studies
 ### Primary Simulations
 The numerical studies in the paper can be reproduced by the Run-sims.Rmd file.
 This file calls on the sim01-aTPR-alpha24.Rmd files, simfuncs/dataGen.R, simfuncs/getTheoretical.R, and the R package "fairRisk" (available through github.com/sarahhegarty/fairRisk).
+Large sample benchmark values using GAMs for interim estimation tasks are calculated in sim02-aTPR-alpha24-new-benchmarks-GAM-1M.Rmd and RUN-alt-benchmarks.Rmd.

 Code for reproducing the simulation figures are available:
   - Figure 2: R1-atpr-figure-2-with-fairRisk-withGAM-1Mmean.Rmd